expressjs/expressjs.com/en/blog/write-post.md

 Follow the guildlines below to create a new blog post.

-- ### Setup the Repository
+1. ### Fork the Repository
-A local installation will be required it you want to preview your post.
-[Here](https://github.com/expressjs/expressjs.com?tab=readme-ov-file#expressjscom) are the instructions for running locally.
+Fork the [expressJS.com](https://github.com/expressjs/expressjs.com) repo and clone it to your local machine.

-- ### Create a new file in the `_posts` directory
+  - OPTIONAL: If you want to run a local installation, find the setup instructions [here](https://github.com/expressjs/expressjs.com?tab=readme-ov-file#expressjscom)

-Save it following the format: `YYYY-MM-DD-title.md`.
-The date should be the date of your post.
+2. ### Create a new file in the `_posts` directory Open the files.
+Inside the `expressjs.com` directory, name your file using following the format: `YYYY-MM-DD-title.md`.

-- ### Adding the Required Front Matter
+3. ### Adding the Required Front Matter
     The following front matter are required for each post.
-At the top of the file you just created, add the following:
+At the top of the file you created in the previous step, add the following:

     ```yaml
     ---